vvvin333/SecureBox/README.md

 # SecureBox
-Example of (not quite good) security lock.
+Example of (not quite good) security lock from a test task.